sourcegraph/handbook/content/departments/people-talent/talent/process/types_of_interviews.md

 <span style="text-decoration:underline;">Team Size</span>:

-- Planet Express is a shipping logistics tech company with 1000 developers
+- Planet Express is a customer in the dev tools space with 1000 developers
 - 250 engineers came from a recent acquisition

 <span style="text-decoration:underline;">Tech Stack</span>: